Formulas | Formula library

 Format a number field for use in a PDF template

-This example for a formula field can be used to format a number, such as the Amount in the Salary record, for use in PDF template.
+You can use this example for a formula field to format a number you can use in the PDF template.
+For example, the Amount in the Salary record.
 The example uses a custom field Base Compensation.

 Copy